 4. Tax resources

 Your small business will likely have certain tax obligations to meet.
 State and local tax laws vary, and tax treatments differ according to business structure.
-The SBA can help connect you with info and advice on how federal and state taxes affect your particular business.5 essential tax tips for new business owners
+The SBA can help connect you with info and advice on how federal and state taxes affect your particular business.

 The SBA is a valuable resource even for experienced business people, when they want to expand their businesses or make changes.
 If you’re an established small-business owner, here’s what you can find.